-You are probably aware (hopefully) that most colds and flus are not caused by bacteria, they are caused by viruses.
-Therefore, standard antibiotics are useless as a remedy for colds and flus.
-There are now anti-viral medications, but in a recent study, they only reduced flu symptom length from 7 days to 6.5 days, and may have some side effects.
+There are now anti-viral medications, but in a recent study, they only reduced average flu symptom length from 7 days to 6, and may have some side effects.
 Plus, who really wants to schlep into the ER when you feel lousy and your immune system is already compromised?
 Secondary infections are often more dangerous than the original virus.

-Getting the flu shot may not help, either.
-Because of the ability of the flu virus to quickly mutate, in a given year, the flu vaccine may be ineffective on over half of viruses sampled by the CDC.
+The flu shot may not help, either.
+Viruses mutate quickly.
+In a given year, the flu vaccine may be ineffective on over half of viruses sampled by the CDC.

 Best Cold and Flu Tea Recipe

 - juice of one lemon (or one teaspoon lemon balm herb)

 - Pinch cayenne pepper